Graph-ICS/Graph-ICS/readme.md

 ## 6. Install and Build ITK

 6.1.
-Create a target folder for ITK
+Create a target folder for ITK.
+We recommend "D:\lib\ITK".

-Create a folder "lib" with a subfolder "bin" in "D:" (you can also install create a folder "lib" somewhere else, but you have to change some lines in the CMake textfile later and **pay attention to the paths which are used as a example in this installation guide, you have to changed them to your path where you have created your lib folder**)
-Note: Don't choose a path which is too long because you might get in trouble due to the restriction CMake has on the length of the path variables

-6.1.
-Create a folder "lib" in D: (you can also install create a folder "lib" somewhere else, but you have to change some lines in the CMake textfile later and **pay attention to the paths which are used as a example in this installation guide, you have to changed them to your path where you have created your lib folder**)
+**Note: if you choose another folder you need to adjust CMake files later on.**
-Note: Don't choose a path which is too long because you might get in trouble due to the restriction CMake has on the length of the path variables
+**Note: do not choose a path wich is too long because CMake paths are restricted to 50 characters by default.**

 6.2.
-In D:\lib create a subfolder “ITK” with a subfolder “bin” so that the path looks like this: D:\lib\ITK\bin
+In your ITK folder create a subfolder "bin".

 6.3.
 Go to https://github.com/InsightSoftwareConsortium/ITK

 - Go to branches
 - Select the branch “release”.
 On the right click on "Clone or download", then click "Download ZIP"
-- Move the Zip file to an installation folder for ITK.
-We propose: "D:\lib\ITK".
-You need to create it in advance.
+- Move the Zip file to your ITK folder, e.g. "D:\lib\ITK".

-  Note: xxx
-- Right-click the Zip file and select unzip it here, so it will be a folder “ITK-release” created, this will be the source folder.
+- Right-click the Zip file and select unzip it here, so it will be a folder “ITK-release” created.

 6.4.
 Open CMake GUI